 In 2021, the Carbondale Police Department began employing a full-time Mental Health Advocate to conduct follow-up service to clients involved in prior calls for service.

 The Carbondale Police Department assisted in the creation of a Mental Health Panel to network with other agencies about high-risk residents.

 The Carbondale Police Department helped establish the Youth Safety Panel in 2010, which meets monthly to identify at-risk youth in the community.
-In May 2021, the Carbondale Police Department, in collaboration with the Stress and Trauma Treatment Center, hired a Youth Advocate to provide services to at-risk youth in Carbondale through the schools and in the community.
+In May 2021, the Carbondale Police Department, in collaboration with the Stress and Trauma Treatment Center, hired a Youth Advocate to provide services to at-risk youth in Carbondale through the schools and the community.

 The City leads Crime Stoppers initiatives to monetarily incentivize tips that lead to arrests and prosecutions of violent offenders.

-The Carbondale Police Department is currently upgrading its records management system to better analyze data related to violent crime.
+The Carbondale Police Department is upgrading its records management system to better analyze data related to violent crime.

 Carbondale Police prioritize evidence processing of seized firearms to determine ownership and origin of purchase, which will help solve and prevent future felony crimes involving firearms.

 The City's Building and Neighborhood Services division enforces building regulations to improve housing.
 Substandard housing has a direct and adverse effect on violent crime, so the City has continued to enhance its code enforcement tools to include a chronic nuisance ordinance, a safe housing addendum, and a vacant building ordinance.